 This disclosure form shall be completed by the reporting entity, whether subawardee or prime Federal recipient, at the initiation or receipt of a covered Federal action, or a material change to a previous filing, pursuant to title 31 U.S.C. section 1352.
-The filing of a form is required for each payment or agreement to make payment to any lobbying entity for influencing or attempting to influence an officer or employeeof any agency, a Member of Congress, an officer or employee of change report.
+The filing of a form is required for each payment or agreement to make payment to any lobbying entity for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with a covered Federal action.
+Complete all items that apply for both the initial filing and material change report.
 Refer to the implementing guidance published by the Office of Management and Budget for additional information.

 - 1. Identify the type of covered Federal action for which lobbying activity is and/or has been secured to influence the outcome of a covered Federal action. - 2.
-Identify the status of the covered Federal action. - Identify the appropriate classification of this report.
+Idenlify the status of the covered Federal action. - 3.
+Idenlify the appropriate classification of this report.
 If this is a followup report caused by a material change to the information previously reported, enter the year and quarter in which the change occurred.
-Enter the date of the last previously submitted report by this reporting entity for this covered Federal action. - 4.
-Enter the full name, address, city, State and zip code of the reporting entity.
+Enter the date of the last previously submitted report by this reporting entity for this covered Federal - 4.
+Enler the full name, address, city, State and zip code of the reporting entity.
 Include Congressional District, if known.
 Check the appropriate classification of the reporting entity that designates if it is, or expects to be, a prime or subaward recipient.
 Identify the tier of the subawardee, e.g., the first subawardee of the prime is the 1st tier.
 Subawards include but are not limited to subcontracts, subgrants and contract awards under grants. - 5.
-If the organization filing the report in item 4 checks "Subawardee," then enter the full name, address, city, State and zip code of the prime Federal recipient.
-Include Congressional District, if known. - Enter the name of the Federal agency making the award or loan commitment.
+If the organization filing the report in item 4 checks "Subawardee," then enter the full name, address, city, State and zip code of the prime Federal - 6.
+Enter the name of the Federal agency making the award or toan commitment.
 Include at least one organizationallevel below agency name, if known.
-For example, Department of Transportation, United States Coast Guard. - Enter the Federal program name or description for the covered Federal action (item 1).
+For example, Department of Transportation, United States Coast Guard. - 7.
+Enter the Federal program name or description for the covered Federal action (item 1).
 If known, enter the full Catalog of Federal Domestic Assistance (CFDA) number for grants, cooperative agreements, loans, and loan commitments. - 8.
 Enter the most appropriate Federal identifying number available for the Federal action identified in item 1 (e.g., Request for Proposal (RFP) number; Invitation for Bid (IFB) number; grant announcement number; the contract, grant, or loan award number; the application/proposal control number assigned by the Federal agency).
-Include prefixes, e.g., "RFP-DE-90-001." - For a covered Federal action where there has been an award or loan commitment by the Federal agency, enter the Federal amount of the award/loan commitment for the prime entity identified in item 4 or 5. - 10. (a) Enter the full name, address, city, State and zip code of the lobbying registrant under the Lobbying Disclosure Act of 1995 engaged by the reporting entity identified in item 4 to influence the covered Federal action. - (b) Enter the full names of the individual(s) performing services, and include full address if different from 10 (a).
-Enter Last Name, First Name, and Middle Initial (MI).

-11. The certifying official shall sign and date the form, print his/her name, title, and telephone number.
+Include prefixes, e.g., "RFP-DE-90-001." - 9.
+For a covered Federal action where there has been an award or loan commitment by the Federal agency, enter the Federal amount of the award/loan commitment for the prime entity identified in item 4 or 5. - 10. (a) Enler the full name, address, city, State and zip code of the lobbying registrant under the Lobbying Disclosure Act of 1995 engaged by the reporting entily identified in item 4 to influence the covered Federal action. - (b) Enler the full names of the individual(s) performing services, and include full address if different from 10 (a).
+Enter Last Name, First Name, and - 11.
+The certifying official shall sign and date the form, print his/her name, title, and telephone number.